-Teens are giving themselves second and third degree burns with this dangerous "game."
+Teens are giving themselves second- and third-degree burns with this dangerous game.
 Google "salt and ice" to see just how damaging the results can be.
-(Be prepared for some graphic images.)
+(And be prepared for some graphic images.)

 Additionally, teens sometimes do this when they have no additional room for passengers in the actual car.
 Trunking is dangerous for obvious reasons — mainly, in the event of a car accident, the riders in the trunk can be injured or killed.